-Homelessness continues to be a crisis in Seattle, with an estimated 3,000 people living unsheltered every night, and Paul G. Allen is committed to doing something about it.
+Homelessness continues to be a crisis in Seattle, with an estimated 3,000 people living unsheltered every night, and we are committed to doing something about it.

 Our efforts focus on building partnerships with private and public organizations to identify and deploy systemic innovations that support efforts to address homelessness.